freeCodeCamp/guide/src/pages/machine-learning/logistic-regression/index.md

 Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
 Like all regression analyses, the logistic regression is a predictive analysis.
 Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

+## Logistic Regression Assumptions
+Binary logistic regression requires the dependent variable to be binary.
+For a binary regression, the factor level 1 of the dependent variable should represent the desired outcome.
+Only the meaningful variables should be included.
+The independent variables should be independent of each other.
+That is, the model should have little or no multicollinearity.
+The independent variables are linearly related to the log odds.
+Logistic regression requires quite large sample sizes.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->